aws-deadline/deadline-cloud/README.md

 ### config

-This submodule contains an interface to the machine-specific Amazon Deadline Cloud configuration, specifically settings stored in `~/.deadline/*`
+This submodule contains an interface to the machine-specific AWS Deadline Cloud configuration, specifically settings stored in `~/.deadline/*`

 ### ui

-This submodule contains Qt GUIs, based on PySide2, for common controls and widgets used in interactive submitters, and to display the status of various Amazon Deadline Cloud resoruces.
+This submodule contains Qt GUIs, based on PySide2, for common controls and widgets used in interactive submitters, and to display the status of various AWS Deadline Cloud resoruces.

 ### job_bundle